 Take a Honeymoon (or a Mini-Moon)

-Pro tip: Don’t be like me.
-Wedding planning is exhausting and stressful, followed by a huge emotional high.
-Going back to work after all that without any kind of decompression is a recipe for grumpiness.
+If you have the option, and it feels safe and plausible, don’t be like me.
+Wedding planning is exhausting and stressful, followed by tons of feelings.
+Going back to work right after all that without any kind of decompression is a recipe for grumpiness.
 Plus, you and your partner deserve a few days to bask in the glow of being newlyweds—whether that’s with a formal honeymoon or two nights at the local Best Western (don’t knock it, the continental breakfast is legit).

-If you are taking a more traditional honeymoon, aka leaving shortly after “I do,” the last thing you want to be thinking about in the lead-up to your wedding is what to pack in your honeymoon bags.
-Plus, if you’re like me, tired packing = forgetting to bring enough underwear.
-(Ask me about the time I remembered my passport had expired… the day before I was scheduled to take an international trip.
-Oy.)
-Which is why today we’ve partnered up with Flex, my favorite new menstrual product, to bring you a honeymoon packing list that is both practical and fun (because after planning a wedding, you deserve a few frivolous things.
+Don’t feel like you have to leave the night of, or the morning after, your wedding for a honeymoon.
+Actually, I recommend you really don’t, especially if there are flights involved.
+I promise you’ll be so tired post-wedding, that you’ll need a day or two to decompress before you try to hop a flight.
+But, if you are taking a more traditional honeymoon, aka leaving shortly after “I do,” the last thing you want to be thinking about in the lead-up to your wedding is what to pack in your honeymoon bags.
+Plus, if you’re like me, tired packing = forgetting to bring underwear.
+(Ask me about the time I packed frantically, the morning of a trip to Hawaii, and grabbed a scarf, multiple pairs of socks but no tennis shoes, and only one summery dress—that’s the only time in life I’ve packed so frantically.
+Never again.)
+This is why today we’ve put together a honeymoon packing list to beat all.
+It is both practical and fun (because on your honeymoon, you deserve a few frivolous things.
 I said so).

 Hope for the best, pack for the worst